nanuc/loggy/README.md

 ```
 The output of the command shows you your future Loggy link.
 Open this link now in a browser before you test your Loggy installation.

+You can set the key `LOGGY_KEY` in `.env` to anything you want.
+Just remember that all apps with the same key share the same URL.

 ### Test Loggy
 You can send a test entry to Loggy:
 ```